lta-rs/lta-rs/README.md

 ### Getting help
 - You can get help via GitHub issues.
 I will try my best to respond to your queries :smile:

-### Design decisions
-- Made sure that Rust structs are as close to the original response as possible so that people can reference the original docs if there are any issues
-- Simple and no additional baggage.
-Only the client is included.
-E.g If anyone wants to add concurrency, they have to do it on their own
-- Predictable API usage

 ### Changelog
 > Changelog can be found [here](./CHANGELOG.md)

 ### Requirements
 - Rust compiler 1.56

-### License
-lta-rs is licensed under MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

 ### Frequently Asked Questions

-> Is this library being actively developed?
+- Is this library being actively developed?

-Project is currently in maintenance mode.
+  - Project is currently in maintenance mode.
 Won't really have any new features.
 Just bug fixes, minor upgrades etc.

-> What are the APIs available?
+- What are the APIs available?

-All of the APIs are implemented.
+  - All of the APIs are implemented.
 Take a look at the official LTA docs.

-> Where do I get the official docs from lta?
+- Where do I get the official docs from lta?

-You can get them [here](https://www.mytransport.sg/content/dam/datamall/datasets/LTA_DataMall_API_User_Guide.pdf)
+  - You can get them [here](https://www.mytransport.sg/content/dam/datamall/datasets/LTA_DataMall_API_User_Guide.pdf)

+### License
+lta-rs is licensed under MIT license (LICENSE-MIT or <http://opensource.org/licenses/MIT>)

 ### Donations
 > For Singapore based users, you can donate using paylah!